 The 2006-2007 team (15-18 overall) finished third in the Patriot League but won the Patriot League Tournament title after defeating No. 4 seed American 56-48 in the final.
 The Crusaders lost to Duke in the first round of the NCAA Tournament.

-More recently, Gibbons' teams have posted winning records in four of the last eight seasons, while making four more appearances in the Patriot League championship game (2008, 2012, 2013 and 2014).
-The 2012 team also advanced to the Women’s Basketball Invitational, defeating New Hampshire 63-59 in the first round for only the second postseason win in the program’s history.
+The 2011-2012 team advanced to the Women’s Basketball Invitational, defeating New Hampshire 63-59 in the first round for only the second postseason win in the program’s history.

 An active supporter of community involvement, Gibbons and the Crusader program take great pride in being able to do something positive for the Worcester community.
 The team has adopted three organizations as their unofficial charity partners.
-The Crusaders visit the Mercy Centre three to four times a year and spend time with mentally and physically challenged children and teach them basketball skills.
+The Crusaders visit the Mercy Centre three to four times a year and spend time with mentally and physically challenged individuals and teach them basketball skills.
 Holy Cross also works with the Why Me/Sherry’s House organization, which helps children and families of kids with cancer.
 The squad is involved with Team IMPACT as well, which is a non-profit group that matches children facing life-threatening illnesses with collegiate sports programs.
 Gibbons is very proud of the team's annual "Get Fit with the Lady Crusaders" game.
-What began in 2009 with 600 Worcester grade school students grew to a record 2,800 students in 2015.
+What began in 2009 with 600 Worcester grade school students has grown to an annual tradition which hosts over 2,000 students.

 The Crusaders also volunteer at the Mustard Seed, where they help contribute food to homeless shelters throughout the Worcester area.
 Another popular community activity is the Reading Day program, where the team visits area schools to read and convey the importance of academics to elementary students.
 Lastly, the Crusaders raise money and take part in UMass Medical’s annual “Walk to Cure Cancer” every September.